andela-technology/qualified-docs/content/for-teams/reviewing/similarity.md

 ### Code Playback
 Qualified provides the ability to play back an entire coding session.
 You can see the developer's key strokes and actions in real-time, or speed it up to get a quick glance of how the solution came to be.

-We recommend using this feature not only to get a view into how the developer thinks, but also to identify cheating.
+This feature can be used not only to get a view into how the developer thinks, but also to identify cheating.
 The playback timeline will indicate any major code paste events, making it easy to identify suspicious actions that might influence a plagiarism determination.
 Our system will only flag code pasted from a source external to our site, ignoring paste events that were caused by normal solution development.

-Be aware that cheaters might type in the plagiarized solution rather than using the clipboard.
-Frequent tab switches and a rigid and unnatural coding style may suggest this possibility.
+Be aware that cheaters might type in the plagiarized solution rather than pasting from the clipboard.
+Frequent tab switches and a rigid and unnatural coding style may suggest a potential hand-keyed plagiarism case.
+We recommend [written or verbal follow-up questions](#use-written-or-verbal-reflections) if you suspect this to be the case after viewing playback.

 ### Randomized Tests
-Randomized testing is a way to automatically design test cases to prevent a particular cheating strategy from achieving a passing score on a submission.
-Since the Qualified platform utilizes unit tests to test submitted solutions, you can write randomized tests or select pre-built challenges with randomized tests.
-These randomized tests make it virtually impossible for a candidate to hardcode a passing solution by using a table to look up answers to test inputs and thereby circumventing writing an algorithm as intended.
+A cheating technique involves using a lookup table to provide hardcoded responses to each test input, thereby circumventing writing an algorithm as intended.

+You can use randomized test cases to prevent this strategy from achieving a passing score on a submission.

 Many of our challenges in our library already contain randomized tests.
 Note that within high-stakes situations such as job selection, candidates very rarely (< 1%) cheat in a way that randomized testing is necessary.
 However, in cases of education with large classrooms or other situations where you anticipate cheating to be a significant issue, randomized testing may be something you want to consider.

-:::caution
+:::warning
-Random tests can be overused and become a crutch harmful to the challenge experience; we encourage using the most minimal random test(s) necessary to prevent table lookup solutions.
-Random tests are a poor substitute for well-labeled, deterministic unit tests to validate your specification.
+Random tests can be misused and become harmful to the challenge.
+These tests are best as a supplement to well-labeled, deterministic unit tests which should be primarily used to validate your specification.

+We encourage using the most minimal random test(s) necessary to prevent hardcoded solutions.
 :::

 ### Hidden Tests
 In addition, you can select challenges with hidden test suites that push the code in deterministic but unexpected ways that are beyond the tests visible to the candidate.
 If the candidate has used a lookup table based on the visible tests, it's extremely difficult for the candidate to anticipate entries for unknown submission tests and their score will suffer.

 :::info
-We've deprecated hidden tests in the classic code challenge format.
-We recommend using random tests instead.
 Hidden tests are a useful tool in the project code challenge format because workspace files have robust permission settings.

+On the other hand, hidden tests are deprecated in the classic code challenge format.
+We recommend random tests here instead.
 :::

 ### Select Creative Challenges
-Challenge selection can reduce cheating rates by design.
+Certain styles of challenges naturally discourage cheating by design.
 Unusual, novel, open-ended challenges that require candidates to make design decisions tend to promote distinct, harder-to-copy solutions.
 Plagiarized solutions to such challenges are typically obvious.

 In contrast, it tends to be easier (and therefore more tempting) for candidates to look up solutions to well-known algorithm challenges.
 Submissions for such challenges often vary less between candidates.
 Novel approaches or designs tend to appear less frequently for these classical algorithm or well-known single-function utility-style challenges.
 These factors can frustrate cheating prevention and detection efforts.